 They are likely to be fine but it costs nothing to check.

 “Given that there are centuries-old samurai swords using basically the same kind of steel found in some irons today, it’s probably fair that your irons aren’t going to decompose in your lifetime.”Mike Stachura and E. Michael Johnson (Golf Digest’s equipment editors)

 Harder cast irons, which are made by pouring molten metal into a mould to produce a golf club head, are much more robust by comparison.

 Advances in iron tech also haven’t been as dramatic as it has been with drivers which means your irons are unlikely to become as outdated as quickly as other clubs.

-That it is not to say irons design has not improved a lot over the years.
+That is not to say golf club iron design has not improved a lot over the years.

 When it comes to cavity back clubs particularly manufacturers have worked hard to improve the elements players lost when giving up their blades such as shot-making capabilities and feedback on the strike.